-4. Overflow Feature [→ 1.2.2.5 Overflow Feature]
+4. Overflow Feature [\rightarrow 1.2.2.5 Overflow Feature]

 When calls cannot be answered or queued, they can be redirected to a preprogrammed destination via ICD Group Overflow.
+Callers can also get a busy tone (Busy on Busy) or be disconnected.